 Does blogging sell books?
 Yes, but probably not in the way you think.
 Authors make a hash of blogging, and then say it doesn’t work… and that applies to all social media too.
 It’s why authors say that Twitter, Facebook et al are a “waste of time.”

-As you may know, I’ve been blogging since 2000, long before it became fashionable.
+As you may know, I’ve been blogging since the late 1990s, long before it became fashionable.
 It was profitable for me then, as it is now.
 Nothing’s changed, except that many more people and businesses are blogging now.

 Regarding the “probably not in the way you think”.
 We’ll have more to say about that in a moment.
 Consider these authors who used blogging to sell books: